mlhartme/stool/client/documentation.md

 * *italics* mark text to be replaced by the user
 * bold face highlights term in definition lists
 * synopsis syntax: `[]` for optional, `|` for alternatives, `...` for repeatable, `type writer` for literals, *italics* for replaceables)
-* $PROJECT denotes the project directory currently used
+* WORKSPACE denotes the workspace currently used

 ## Concepts